hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 Workspaces represent running infrastructure managed by Terraform.

 Viewing a workspace (individually or in a list) requires permission to read runs.
 Changing settings and force-unlocking require admin access to the workspace.
-Locking and unlocking a workspace requires permission to lock and unlock the workspace. ([More about permissions.](../users-teams-organizations/permissions.html)) <!-- permissions -->
+Locking and unlocking a workspace requires permission to lock and unlock the workspace. ([More about permissions.](../users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ## Create a Workspace